Get started¶

 Example 1 – Explained¶

-.
+We import Node and Parameter from rosonic.
 You should still import other

-yet so we need to use rospy
+Subscriber in rosonic yet so we need to use rospy‘s for now.

 from rosonic import Node, Parameter